-Leaving Certificate in St. Joseph's College, Borrisoleigh, Bachelor's Degree in Eurovision Engineering in University College Dublin, Post-Graduate Diploma in Professional Engineering from Engineers Ireland
+Leaving Certificate in St. Joseph's College, Borrisoleigh, Bachelor's Degree in Electronic Engineering in University College Dublin, Post-Graduate Diploma in Professional Engineering from Engineers Ireland

 BHEng in Electronic Engineering, Post-Graduate Diploma in Professional Engineering

 Bio-Medical Research in Galway, ON Semiconductor in Limerick, Boston Scientific in Clonmel, and Becton Dickinson in Limerick

 I work for Becton Dickinson (BD), an American multi-national medical device company, with around sixty-thousand employees around the world.